open-laser-tag/tagger/README.md

 #### Over the air firmware update (OTA)
 When the OTA signal is given via BLE, the tagger reboots in OTA mode.
 In OTA mode the tagger connects to a wifi given by `OTA_WIFI_SSID` and `OTA_WIWI_PASSWORD`.
 When no connetion is established in `TIME_WAITING_FOR_CONNECTION_IN_MS` (current: 10s), the tagger reboots again in normal mode.
 When the connection is established, the taggers firmware can be flashed via the local ip address through wifi.
 More informations: https://docs.espressif.com/projects/esp-idf/en/latest/api-reference/system/ota.html
+When wifi connection is established but no new firmware is coming in, the tagger will stay in this status.
+When you want to get back to normal mode, just reboot the tagger (cut off power).

 #### BLE-less mode
 When the tagger is not connected via BLE, it does some things by its own to test some basic functionalities.